abarrak/abarrak.github.io/_i18n/en/_posts/2022-9-23-reflections-on-iac-with-terraform.md

 The variables and output files are separated to organize things up.

-Finally, the state is tracked in `.tfstate` file  managed internally by Terraform.
+The state is tracked in `.tfstate` file, and managed internally by Terraform.

 ## Providers